Skip to content

 Maybe he doesn’t want to be seen talking to me?

-“Ah, this is Max,” Kaito says, his voice softening slightly.
+“Ah, this is Max,” Kaito says, his voice softening.
 This is more like the Kaito I remember.
-“He’s my pair”
+“He’s my pair.”

 “Hello, Max.”
 I scratch behind his ears.
-The dog’s gentle presence provides a brief moment of comfort, easing some of the tension between Kaito and me.
+The dog’s gentle presence provides a brief moment of ease, diffusing some of the tension out of this ridiculous moment.

 “Sorry to run, but we have to go,” Kaito says, and Max turns his head to woof at him.
 I don’t understand what Max is saying since only a pair can hear the voice of their animal, but whatever it is causes Kaito to shift back and forth again.

-I nod, feeling my face flush with embarrassment.
+My face flushes with embarrassment as I nod.
 “Well, um, I think my meeting is starting.
 It was good seeing you.”

 Suddenly, I have to use the bathroom.